shawnjohnjr/asuth-gecko-notes/dom/cache/OVERVIEW.md

 Comments indicate it's to know when things can be deleted / other optimizations.
 IndexedDB already has some smarts with its reference-counted, file-backed blobs, so the Q is why can't we just be using that?
+The answer is the IndexedDB solution is very IndexedDB-specific and has cleverness related to de-duplication of the same Blob sent over the wire in a request, etc.

+MOOT, but need to extract better definition of how CacheReadStream works:

 First guess is that IndexedDB's modeling of things as an already-there-in-its-entirety Blob is problematic.
 But prior investigations